-Extending the DODE Approach to CIEs
+1.4 Extending the DODE Approach to CIEs

-The key to active computer support that goes significantly beyond printed external memories is to have the system deliver the right information at the right time in the right way [13].
-Somehow, the software must be able to analyze the state of the work being undertaken, identify likely breakdowns, locate relevant information and deliver that information in a timely and useful manner.
+The key to active computer support that goes significantly beyond printed external memories is to have the system deliver the right information at the right time in the right way [Fischer et al. 93b].
+Somehow, the software must be able to analyze the state of the work being undertaken, identify likely breakdowns, locate relevant information and deliver that information in a timely manner.

-DODEs like NETSUITE and our older prototypes used critics based on domain knowledge to deliver information relevant to the current state of a design artifact being constructed in the design environment work space (see Figure 3, left).
+Systems like Netsuite and our older prototypes used critics based on domain knowledge to deliver information relevant to the current state of a design artifact being constructed in the design environment work space (see Figure 3, left).

-One can generalize from the critiquing approach of these DODEs to arrive at an overall architecture for CIEs.
+One can generalize from the critiquing approach of these DODEs to arrive at an overall architecture for organizational memories.
 The core difference between a DODE and a CIE is that a DODE focuses on delivering domain knowledge, conceived of as relatively static and universal, while a CIE is built around forms of community memory, treated as constantly evolving and largely specific to a particular community of practice.
 Where DODEs relied heavily on a set of critic rules predefined as part of the domain knowledge, CIEs generalize the function of the critiquing mechanisms.

-In a CIE it is still necessary to maintain some representation of the task as a basis for the software to take action.
+In a CIE, it is still necessary to maintain some representation of the task as a basis for the software to take action.
 This is most naturally accomplished if work is done within the software environment.
-If communication about designs takes place within the system where the design is constructed, then annotations and email messages can be linked directly to the design elements they discuss.
-This reduces problems of deixis (comments referring to "that" object "over there" in a design).
-It allows related items to be linked together by automatic analysis mechanisms.
-In a rich community memory there may be many relationships of interest between new work artifacts and items in the information spaces.
-For instance, when a LAN manager debugs a network then links between network diagrams, topology designs, LAN diary entries, device tables or an interactive glossary of local terminology can be browsed to discover relevant information on demand.
+For instance, if communication about designs takes place within the system where the design is constructed, then annotations and email messages can be linked directly to the design elements they discuss.
+This reduces problems of deixis (comments referring to "that" object "over there").
+It also allows related items to be linked together automatically.
+In a rich information space there may be many relationships of interest between new work artifacts and items in the organizational memory.
+For instance, when a LAN manager debugs a network, links between network diagrams, topology designs, LAN diary entries, device tables and an interactive glossary of local terminology can be browsed to discover relevant information.